daniloqps/GetCleanCoursera/CodeBook.md

 So, to normalize the raw-data described above and turn in tidy-data, we need to follow the next steps

-Bind the same data in only one file
+1. Bind the same data in only one file

             DTrain    + LTrain    + STrain = FullTrain
             DTest     + LTest     + STest  = FullTest
             FullTrain + FullTest  = AllSet

-Select only necessary infomation to use in our analysis
+2. Select only necessary infomation to use in our analysis

             extract only Mean() and Std() for each measurement.

-Combine the describe information to become more readable
+3. Combine the describe information to become more readable

             AllSet + ActLabels = CompleteSet

-and GO!